BEGIN:VCALENDAR

 quations</a>\nby Riccardo Morandin (Otto-von-Guericke-Universität Magdebu

-rg) as part of Port-Hamiltonian Seminar\n\n\nAbstract\nIn this talk we add
+rg) as part of Port-Hamiltonian Seminar (pH Seminar)\n\n\nAbstract\nIn thi

-t work with Philipp Kinon\, Volker Mehrmann\, and Philipp Schulze.\n
+includes joint work with Philipp Kinon\, Volker Mehrmann\, and Philipp Sch

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/20/